 Obesity is one of the greatest causes of serious long-term illness in dogs and needs to be taken seriously.
 The good news is that canine obesity can be beaten.

 Recent overseas studies have indicated that as many as 50% of dogs and 40% of cats are currently overweight.
 What we know is that females are more likely than males to encounter weight problems and obesity can lead to life-threatening conditions such as cardiovascular disease, liver disease and insulin resistance.

 The good news is that you can control your dog’s weight.
 It’s believed that 95% of obesity cases can be corrected by controlling the dog’s diet and exercise regime.

 That’s simple enough, right?
 Not always.
 Funnily enough, most owners of overweight dogs know that obesity is detrimental to their health and wellbeing.
 Often the problem is sticking to a routine or learning to say ‘no’.

-> Dogs that aren’t treated for obesity, just like their human counterparts, will begin to suffer health complications posing a shorter lifespan and substantially reducing their quality of life.
-When it comes to battling your dog’s obesity, it’s essential you act as soon as possible.
+Dogs that aren’t treated for obesity, just like their human counterparts, will begin to suffer health complications, posing a shorter lifespan and substantially reducing their quality of life.
+When it comes to battling your dog’s obesity, it’s essential that you act as soon as possible.

-> We’ve put together this guide to help you get started.
+We’ve put together this guide to help you get started.

 How can I tell if my dog is overweight or obese?